fabianferno/shard-dapp/README.md

 Maintain a proactive approach by regularly monitoring your transaction history.

 # Two positives
-1) Example code provided was useful as well, and very easy to understand
+1) Example code provided was useful, and very easy to understand
 2) Accessing testnet funds was quick and simple, thanks to axelar discord

 # Two negatives